 Researchers have found that athletes who meditate before they exercise feel like they focus better during their workouts.
 They’re also in more positive moods afterward.

 In one study researchers had participants engage in mindfulness and relaxation training before taking part in intense interval workout.
 When they performed both practices, they had less anxiety and felt more positive during and after exercising.
-They felt more attentive while doing the physical activity after performing mindfulness exercises.
+They felt more attentive while doing physical activity after performing mindfulness exercises.

 These findings indicate that you can improve your technique and prevent burnout by meditating before a workout.
 Better focus can help you get the most out of your workout and reduce injury.